tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 As light client, indicated in it's name, is supposed to stay light, the natural inclination is to avoid any load and pass it directly to the full node who also has the advantage of having a full state.
 It remains possible in future discussions to have the light client form the evidence types itself.
-The only other minor downside apart from the load will be that around half the evidence produced by the light client will be invalid.
+The other minor downsides apart from the load will be that around half the evidence produced by the light client will be invalid and that, in the event of modified logic, it's easier and expected that the full node be up to date than the light clients.

 ## Decision